Crankshaft by Tom Batiuk and Dan Davis for October 14, 2024

 9. Ted4th

-seismic-2 Premium Member 11 days ago
+seismic-2 Premium Member about 1 month ago

 Yep, Ed, there’s an annual pattern here.
 The leaves change color, the geese fly south, the days grow short, the children carve pumpkins, and Tom Batiuk dusts off the space on his bookshelf where he expects to put the Pulitzer Prize for the recently concluded story arc.